 - Always ensure the clip-on tuner is securely attached to the headstock to avoid accidental damage or inaccurate readings.

-- Avoid touching the strings while tuning to prevent inaccurate readings and potential string breakage.
+- Avoid touching the strings unnecessarily while tuning to prevent inaccurate readings and potential string breakage.

 Step-by-Step Instructions

-- Attach the clip-on tuner to the headstock of the guitar.
+- Attach the clip-on tuner to the headstock of your guitar, aiming for the logo.

-- Pluck one string at a time, starting with the thickest (low E) string.
+- Tune each string one at a time, starting with the thickest string (6th string, low E).

 Read more: Fixing Loose Acoustic Guitar Tuners: The Toothpick & Glue Method